broxus/locklift/docs/src/pages/advanced/compilation-artifacts.md

 ## Retrieving Artifacts

-The `locklift.factory.getContractArtifacts` method is utilized to retrieve these artifacts based on the .tsol or .sol file name, or the name from `config.extarnalContracts[pathToLib]`.
+The `locklift.factory.getContractArtifacts` method is utilized to retrieve these artifacts based on the .tsol or .sol file name.

 This will look something like this: